 Sustainable investments have been put to the test during the COVID-19 crisis.
 They have passed this test as in weak market phases, the resilience of a company is particularly important.
 Among other things, this requires good performance in various sustainability factors, such as environmental, social and governance (ESG) criteria.
 For example, a company must be proactive in dealing with the effects of climate change or water pollution (E).
 In addition, employee satisfaction and stable customer relationships are relevant in the social area (S).
 Finally, robust governance (G) is the prerequisite for being well positioned to act quickly and decisively in future critical situations.
 This resilience pays off not only in the long term, but also in uncertain times.
 A study by BlackRock showed that 94% of sustainable indices have performed better than their traditional parent indices during the COVID-19 crisis.

 Conclusion: considering companies’ sustainability

 The COVID-19 pandemic is likely to have a significant impact on the four long-term trends discussed above.
-In chart 6, we have summarised what we consider to be the most likely effects on economic growth, inflation and various asset classes for the first three trends.
 Long-term investors in particular should consider whether adjustments to their strategic investment strategy are necessary against this background.
 Trend 4, the increased integration of sustainability criteria, is in our opinion an overarching theme.
 It is essential to measure how future fit companies are and to integrate this into investment decisions, since by taking the sustainability of companies into account, investment risks can be reduced and better performance can be achieved.